martinthomson/http-replay/draft-thomson-http-replay.md

 ## The Early-Data Header Field {#header}

-The `Early-Data` request header field indicates that the request has been conveyed in early data, and additionally indicates that an upstream client understands the 4NN (Too Early) status code.
+The `Early-Data` request header field indicates that the request has been conveyed in early data, and additionally indicates that a client understands the 4NN (Too Early) status code.

 It has two possible values, "0" and "1".
 Its syntax is defined by the following ABNF {{!ABNF=RFC5234}}: